 “I suspect it has something to do with the fact that some respondents in these cases are named ‘Planned Parenthood.’
 That makes the Court’s decision particularly troubling, as the question presented has nothing to do with abortion.”

 Abortion remains a hot button in the United States, where the Supreme Court legalised abortion in its 1973 Roe v.
+Wade decision, with many measures being implemented in recent years to complicate access to services to terminate a pregnancy.

 During his presidential campaign, Donald Trump vowed to name anti-abortion conservatives to the high court, hinting at possibly overturning the landmark ruling.